stfalcon-studio/ContentManager/README.md

 # ContentManager
 Library what helps getting photo or video from device gallery, from a cloud or from a camera.
-With fixed bugs for same problem devices like samsung or sony.
+With asynchronous load from cload and fixed bugs for same problem devices like samsung or sony.

 ### Download